grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-chart/index.md

 ![Bar chart single row example](/media/docs/grafana/panels-visualizations/screenshot-grafana-11.1-barchart-example1.png 'Bar chart single row example')

-If you have more than one text or time field, by default, the visualization picks the first one, but you can change this in the x-axis option as described in the [Bar chart options](#bar-chart-options) section.
+If you have more than one text or time field, by default, the visualization uses the first one, but you can change this in the x-axis option as described in the [Bar chart options](#bar-chart-options) section.

-If your dataset contains multiple rows, the visualization displays multiple bar chart groups, one group of bars representing all the numeric values for a row.
+#### Example 2

-#### Example
+If your dataset contains multiple rows, the visualization displays multiple bar chart groups where each group contains multiple bars representing all the numeric values for a row.

 | Group | Value1 | Value2 | Value3 |
 | ----- | ------ | ------ | ------ |